gyng/STARFIELD/README.md

 # STARFIELD

 ## Introduction
+A sensational audio-visual starfield. <br>
-STARFIELD is a HTML5 + JavaScript experiment, and is a sensational audio-visual starfield.
+STARFIELD is a HTML5 + JavaScript experiment.

 ## Installation
 1. Clone this repository.